This is a young person who needs extra help from someone outside their family to -

 - get support from friends and adults when they need it

-A child in need is less likely to develop to their full potential or be healthy without help.
-They might have a disability, be or have been abused, have a mental health problem or be taking care or someone else.
+A child in need is less likely to develop to their full potential or be healthy without help and they might -

-If we think you need help from us, we make sure you get all the support you need so that your life can get better or so that things don't get worse for you.
+If we think you need help from us, we make sure you get all the support you need so that your life can get better or so that things do not get worse for you.

 We provide a wide range of services for children in need and their families.
-We help and support families in many different circumstances, for example families who are having difficulties with their children, children in trouble with the law, disabled children and children who need protection from abuse.
+We help and support families in many different circumstances, such as -

-There are six centres which cover the city which work with children and families which are experiencing difficulties.
-We recognise that difficulties can arise for many reasons and could include some of the following difficulties -
+There are six centres across the city which work with children and families who are experiencing difficulties.
+We recognise that difficulties can arise for many reasons and could include -

 - adolescent behaviour